prongsy/portfolio/README.md

 # Portfolio
-Website to display projects, resume, and information.
+Website to display projects, resume, and information about myself.